SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 </tr>
 </table>

-### Calling a function
+### Invoking a Function

-The calling of the function is regarded as the **beginning of the execution** of the code which is in the **function’s body**.
+The invoking of the function is regarded as the **beginning of the execution** of the code which is in the **function’s body**.
 This is accomplished as the name of the function is called, followed by the parentheses.
 If the function expects input arguments for its parameters, they must be inserted in the parentheses in the same order in which the parameters were defined in the parentheses.
 An example that follows:

 ![](/assets/chapter-10-images/03.Invoking-functions-01.png)

 The given function can be called plenty of times from **any** location in the code.
 It’s important to mention that if a function in **Python** is defined somewhere inside the code, the program will only recognize it if it is called after its definition within the code of the program.

-As the calling of a function is a command by itself, we can call a function from inside another function:
+As the invoking of a function is a command by itself, we can call a function from inside another function:

 ![](/assets/chapter-10-images/03.Invoking-functions-02.png)

 There is also a possibility the function to be called in **its own body**.
 This is called **recursion**, for which additional information can be found in [Wikipedia](https://bg.wikipedia.org/wiki/%D0%A0%D0%B5%D0%BA%D1%83%D1%80%D1%81%D0%B8%D1%8F) and we strongly encourage you to do your own research on the internet.

-### Problem: empty receipt
+### Problem: Empty Receipt

 Write a function which prints empty receipt.
 The function should call another three functions: function which prints the headline of the receipt, function which prints the body of the receipt and function which prints the bottom of the receipt.